shen390s/mermaid-mode/README.md

     - Auto indentation
     - Keywords highlighting
-    - Compilation and view if document
+    - Compilation and view of document

 # Feedback

-    Do not hesitate to send me suggestions or pull reqquests.
+    Do not hesitate to send me suggestions or pull requests.